 Member, American Fisheries Society (past committee chairman), 1979-present

 Graduate, Triad Leadership Network, 1995

 Co-Chairman, Town of Summerfield Comprehensive Plan Steering Committee, 2007-2010

 Sunday School Teacher, Christ Church Greensboro

 Co-author, North Carolina Environmental Law Desk Manual (NCBA 2015)

 The best thing about Brooks Pierce is the intensity with which we pursue excellent service and excellent results for our clients.
 The next best thing is that we manage to pull that off in a collegial atmosphere.
-When a client’s needs call for a team of lawyers, we assemble a team to match the need.
-We have a lot of expertise here.
-Professional excellence is a major focus for me.
-But, I hope and pray that my own personal legacy is built mainly in my home with my family.
+When a client’s needs call for a team of lawyers, we have high-powered experience to match the need.